-Power (Power on: lights green.
+Indicator Functions Power (1) Power on: lights green.
 Standby mode: flashes umber.
 Hibernate mode: turns off.
-Battery •+ Indicates the status of the battery inserted in the computer.
-Memory StickTM 🌥 Turns on when the Memory Stick[TM] is in use.
-Turns off when the Memory Stick [TM] is no longer in use.
-Docking station Turns on when the docking station is in use.
-Turns off when the docking station is no longer in use.
+Battery • Indicates the status of the battery inserted in the computer.
+Memory StickTM Turns on when the Memory StickTM is in use.
+Turns off when the Memory StickTM is no longer in use.
+BluetoothTM Turns on when the BluetoothTM function is in use.